omololevy/Remoclass/README.md

 -------
 #### Normal User

-* Register or Login
+* Register or Login.
-* Get notification email upon registration
+* Get notification email upon registration.
-* Create or Adjust personal profile
+* Create or Adjust personal profile.
-* Select Subjects of interest
+* Select Subjects of interest.
-* Send a request to join a particular class
+* Send a request to join a particular Class.
-* Send a request to join a discussion group
+* Send a request to join a discussion Group.
-* Send a message to class members/members
+* Send a message to class members/members.
-* Post a material for to the group/ class and have it voted
+* Make a post in a Group/Class and have it voted.
 * Like or dislike a post.
-* Visit  the Library and find relevant books
+* Visit  the Library and find relevant books.
+*
-#### Admin
+#### Admin.
+* Create Classes or groups.
+* Select admins for these classes or groups.
+* Delete existing groups and classes.
+* Remove a member/members from a group/class.
+*